-If you want to watch F1 for free, you will not be able to see races live.
+If you want to watch F1 for free, the sad truth is that you can't see the races live.
 Instead you'll have to wait until Channel 4 broadcasts highlights later in the day, usually at 7pm.
 There are other ways to watch, which we'll get to in a bit.

 - Sunday 1 December, 13.10 race start on Sky Sports F1 (build up from 12.10).

 If you're unable to get to a TV or record either of these broadcasts, highlights of the race will subsequently be available to watch via the All 4 app.